MasoniteFramework/docs/the-basics/views.md

   dashboard.html
 ```

-So if you are making a package for Masonite then keep this in mind in where you should put your templates
+So if you are making a package for Masonite then keep this in mind of where you should put your templates.

 ## Passing Data to Views

-A lot of the time we’ll need to pass in data to our views.
+Most of the time we’ll need to pass in data to our views.
 This data is passed in with a dictionary that contains a key which is the variable with the corresponding value.
 We can pass data to the function like so:

 {% code-tabs %}
 {% code-tabs-item title="app/http/controllers/YourController.py" %}